 Landscape, Language, and Identity in the French Caribbean

-- Experience Carnaval festivities
+- Experience Carnaval festivities.

-- Learn from faculty at the Université des Antilles
+- Learn from Université des Antilles faculty.

 - Visit sites facilitated by the Centre international de recherches, d'échanges et de coopération de la Caraïbe et des Amériques (CIRECCA).

 “I was excited that a French course was being offered in a place that has such a unique culture.
 We also had the good fortune of being there for Carnaval, which was one of the biggest highlights of my experience.” -Marin Elnes '15